rolling-scopes-school/nodejs-aws-shop-react/README.md

 # AWS CDK Stack

-AWS CDK code is written in Typescript (located at `./cdk`) and compiled using ESBuild: [patched AWS CDK Workshop](https://github.com/hazardsoft/aws-cdk-workshop) is used as a template taking into account that further Lambda functions will be developed as ESM.
+AWS CDK code is written in Typescript (located at `./cdk`) and compiled using ESBuild: [patched AWS CDK Workshop](https://github.com/hazardsoft/aws-cdk-workshop) is used as a template taking into account that Lambda functions will be developed as ESM in the next tasks.

+## Important Notes

+### Legacy Entries

+There are discrepancies between AWS Console and AWS CDK API in handling some CloudFront configuration provided by default:

+1. AWS Console encourages use of `Origin access control settings (recommended)` but AWS CDK uses `Legacy access identities` while configuring CloudFront origin;

+2. AWS Console encourages use of `Cache policy and origin request policy (recommended)` but AWS CDK uses `Legacy cache settings` while configuring CloudFront default behavior.

+To address both issues AWS CDK template is updated manually (please see changes for [CloudFront origin](https://github.com/hazardsoft/nodejs-aws-shop-react/blob/task-2/cdk/StaticSiteConstruct.ts#L58-L59) and [CloudFront behavior](https://github.com/hazardsoft/nodejs-aws-shop-react/blob/task-2/cdk/StaticSiteConstruct.ts#L62-L65))

 ## NPM scripts